FAQ

 Tag: design decision

 A free text entry field would lead to lots of unstructured data.
-Unstructured data can not be processed automatically and would result in it not being presented nor searchable in the OpenAtlas system as well as in a presentation site that presents your data.
+Unstructured data can not be processed automatically and would result in it neither being presented nor searchable in the OpenAtlas system as well as in a presentation site.
 Therefore, we made the decision, not to include free text types into the OpenAtlas system.
 Solutions to this problem are very case specific, but you could:

-• use the already provided description fields to enter any type of free text (keep in mind that this also comes with restrictions on how to present this data at a presentation site)
+• Use the provided description field to enter any type of free text (keep in mind that this also comes with restrictions on how to present the data on a presentation site)

 We are more than happy to help you find a solution tailored to your project’s specific needs, so please don’t hesitate to reach out to us if you have any additional questions on this topic.